torbsd/torbsd.github.io/docs/obsd-bbb.md

 Additionally, most public Tor relays run on Intel/x86 computers, which represents another monoculture.
 Increasing diversity of hardware platforms in the Tor network potentially mitigate Intel/x86-specific vulnerabilities.
 Currently, most low-level hardware attacks are aimed at Intel/x86.

 To minimize the need for frequent updates, this example will use the OpenBSD -stable branch, which is released on the first of May and November each year.
-Security updates to the operating system are simple with the new [syspatch](http://man.openbsd.org/syspatch) tool.
+Security updates to the operating system are simple with the new [syspatch](http://man.openbsd.org/syspatch/) tool.
 The downside of this decision is OpenBSD's -stable ports are not updated as frequently as the -current branch.

 OpenBSD only provides stable application releases in its ports tree, which means that the Tor-alpha ports and packages are not available.

 ###Hardware###

-The [BeagleBone Black](https://en.wikipedia.org/wiki/Beaglebone#BeagleBone_Black) launched in 2013, but remains easy to find online and in many computer stores.
+The [BeagleBone Black](https://en.wikipedia.org/wiki/Beaglebone#BeagleBone_Black) launched in 2013, but remains easy to find online and in many computer stores with several revisions since.

-Additional hardware required for installing OpenBSD on a BBB is a microSD card for the install of 2GB or larger, plus a TTL Serial Cable offered by online vendors such as [Adafruit](https://www.adafruit.com/product/954).
+Additional hardware required for installing OpenBSD on a BBB is a microSD card for the install of 2GB or larger, plus a TTL Serial Cable offered by online vendors such as [Adafruit](https://www.adafruit.com/product/954/).

-OpenBSD will run from the 4GB eMMC, so a microSD card is not necessary after the install.
+OpenBSD will run from the 4GB eMMC.
+The microSD card is only necessary for the install.

-###Preparation###
+###Preparation of Install Media###

 The [full installation notes](https://ftp.openbsd.org/pub/OpenBSD/6.1/armv7/INSTALL.armv7) for the OpenBSD armv7 plaform for 6.1 provides all the necessary steps for installation.